United States Regiments & Batteries > Michigan

-The 2n Michigan Volunteer Infantry Regiment lost 11 officers and 214 enlisted men killed or mortally wounded and 4 officers and 143 enlisted men to disease during the Civil War.
+The Second Michigan Infantry Regiment lost 11 officers and 214 enlisted men killed or mortally wounded and 4 officers and 143 enlisted men to disease during the Civil War.

 1861

-May 25 The 2nd Michigan Volunteer Infantry Regiment was mustered in at Detroit, Mich., under the command Colonel Israel Richardson, Lieutenant Colonel Henry Chipman, and Major Adolphus Williams.
+May 25 The Second Michigan Infantry Regiment was mustered in at Detroit, Michigan, under the command Colonel Israel Richardson (West Point Class of 1841), Lieutenant Colonel Henry Chipman, and Major Adolphus Williams.
 It was the first three-year regiment from Michigan.

 June 6-10 Moved to Washington, D.C.; Attached to Richardson’s Brigade, Tyler’s Division, McDowell’s Army of Northeastern Virginia